isberg/fsharp-event-modeling/README.md

 ### Translating events to commands

-Use `TranslationPattern.Translator` to convert the source event history into commands for another service.
+The translation pattern helps wire event streams together by mapping events from one stream or category into commands for another.
+Use `TranslationPattern.Translator` to convert the source event history into commands for a downstream service.
 A translator consists of a projection and a translation function:

 ```fsharp
 let lastEventProjection =